 For more immediate pain support, topical products have been known to be beneficial.
 Paradise explains his company’s homeopathic creams help maximize homeostatic balance in joint, nerve and muscle tissue to resolve pain.
 Paradise says, “By keeping the joints healthy in a crisis/injury and in its role as a preventive (used before and after physical exertion), Topricin excels in its ability to maintain a natural detoxification at the cellular level while helping the body maintain healthy oxygen-rich blood to the cells, all of which are vital in maintaining bone and joint health.
 And, according to sports physiologists, Topricin also keeps the pathways open that are necessary for the body to deliver the nutrients to the joints.”

 Immune modulation.
 Related to inflammation support, some joint problems are caused by an overactive immune response.
 Immune involvement, says Clouatre, “can occur due to overuse causing damage to cartilage that then recruits immune cells to the site, in turn bringing more inflammation.
 It also can occur, as in rheumatoid arthritis, due to auto-immune actions.”

-He suggests that several supplements may support healthy immune function for joint care, such as chondroitin, omega-3s, hyaluronic acid and Boswellia serrata extracts.
-WF
+He suggests that several supplements may support healthy immune function for joint care such as chondroitin, omega-3s, hyaluronic acid and Boswellia serrata extracts.

 Finding Relief from Fibromyalgia